AlibabaCloudDocs/waf/intl.en-US/Quick Start/Quick start.md

  |You have configured WAF for your website and DNS resolution is working properly.|

-For more information, see [Overview](../../../../../reseller.en-US/User Guide/Overview.md#) and [User guide](../../../../../reseller.en-US/User Guide/Get started with Alibaba Cloud WAF.md#).
+For more information, see [Overview](../../../../reseller.en-US/User Guide/Overview.md#).